lerni/EditableMailchimpSubscriptionField/README.md

     composer require lerni/editablemailchimpsubscriptionfield

-If you just clone/download this repository make shure you have the requierd packages also installed.
+If you just clone/download this repository make sure you have the required packages also installed.

     "require": {
         "silverstripe/userforms": "dev-master",